 Why Applying For Multiple Cards Is Okay

-If there’s a need to apply for multiple cards or you just want to do it for sign up bonuses, it’s not all that bad.
+If there’s a need to apply for multiple cards or you’re really enticed by the various welcome offers, it’s not all that bad.
 You don’t have to follow the 6-month rule if you are:

 - Someone With Really Good Credit – These are usually people who aren’t first-time credit cardholders and have built their credit history for many years.
 Credit card companies know that people with good credit are responsible borrowers, so issuing cards to these customers isn’t a problem.